-An in-depth description of the Air Quality affected environment can be found in section 3.4 of the 2018 EIS.
+An in-depth description of the Air Quality affected environment can be found in Section 3.4 of the 2018 EIS.
 No changes to the attainment status of JBER or within its vicinity have occurred since publication of the 2018 EIS.
-The environmental consequences to ambient air quality in and around JBER are presented below based on the increase in the footprint of the 16/34 Runway Extension, which has increased by 400 feet since the ROD for 2018 EIS was signed.
-A brief discussion to more clearly highlight the long-term emission impacts from the three, stationary emergency generators that would be installed as a part of the proposed action was added here as well.
-A summary of the calculation methods used to estimate emissions impacts; as well as the data inputs and assumptions made are provided in Appendix C to the SEA.
+The environmental consequences to ambient air quality in and around JBER are presented below based on the 400-foot northward shift of RW 16/34 since the ROD for the 2018 EIS was signed.
+A brief discussion of the long-term emission impacts of the three stationary emergency generators supporting airfield lighting was also added.
+A summary of the calculation methods used to estimate emissions impacts, as well as the data inputs and assumptions made, are provided in Appendix C to the SEA.